agrimshukla80/gang-nuker-upgraded/README.md

-A Upgraded Version of Gang Nuker
+A Upgraded Version of Gang Nuker By

 https://discord.gg/mrontop